mistik0611/gdpython/README.md

 ## Current issues
 ~~Game is laggy, key press doesn't work instantly~~ Fixed on 2025/02/01

-Pause menu code failed, in the file as comments
+Pause menu code failed, in the file ~~as comments~~

+The program is laggy again